Businesses spent years diversifying away from China. Trump’s trade war could destroy those economies

 Ahmed Albayrak, a research associate at the Sydney-based Lowy Institute’s Indo-Pacific Development Centre, said Trump’s tariffs will hit Cambodia, a garment production powerhouse, the hardest among all Southeast Asian countries given its major export of apparel and footwear products to the US.

-Exports of apparel and footwear accounted for over 43% of the country’s exports last year, according to another CNN calculation.

 As a result, the vast number of garment workers, many of whom get by with a $200 minimum monthly wage, will be the hardest hit.
-Last year, the country of 17 million people had about one million people working in the garment, textiles and footwear industry, according to the United Nations Development Programme.
+Last year, about one million people were working in the garment, textiles and footwear industry, according to the United Nations Development Programme.
 About 75% of those workers are women.

 Major international brands like Nike and Adidas have been moving their production lines to Southeast Asia to reduce exposure to China, which has been locked in a geopolitical tussle with the US.